HashanPavi/Beer-Production-Forecast/README.md

 ## 📌 How to Run
 1. Download the dataset from Kaggle.
 2. Install dependencies:
-   pip install pandas numpy matplotlib seaborn scikit-learn tensorflow keras1.
-Download the dataset from Kaggle.
+   pip install pandas numpy matplotlib seaborn scikit-learn tensorflow keras
 3. Open the Jupyter Notebook (`Beer Production Forecast.ipynb`).
 4. Run the notebook to train and test the model.